 While you’re on the ladder, look into the gutters.
 If they are clogged with leaves and debris, either call a gutter specialist or clean the gutters yourself.
 Gutters prevent basement and foundation flooding and water damage to siding, windows, and doors.
 When clogged with leaves and debris, they will fill with rainwater and overflow.
 To make matters worse, the added weight of the water may pull them loose from the eaves.
 See Rain Gutter Cleaning & Maintenance.

-Inspect the Siding
+Inspect and Clean the Siding

 Check the siding for cracks, damage, and separations.
 In most cases, you can seal up any leaky spots with clear caulking compound (or buy paintable caulk and touch up with paint).
 If your home has wood siding, be sure to see How to Repair Wood Siding.
 For more serious siding repairs, call a siding contractor.